A taste of home: Australian foods expats miss most

 For those living in countries where it's not yet exported, Vegemite comes in massive 560 gram jars and travel-sized tubes.

-W: Weetbix
+W: Weet-Bix

 While there are similar cereals available around the world, there's nothing quite like "Australia's favorite breakfast."